KnightmareVIIVIIXC/AIO-Firebog-Blocklists/README.md

 ---

 <h3 align="center"><em>📄 NOTE 📄</em></h3><p align="center">
-<p align="center"><strong>🔥 The <a href="https://raw.githubusercontent.com/KnightmareVIIVIIXC/AIO-Firebog-Blocklists/main/aiofirebog.txt" title="">AIO list</a> combines the green list and the blue list 🔥<br><br>✔️ Sources in the <a href="https://raw.githubusercontent.com/KnightmareVIIVIIXC/AIO-Firebog-Blocklists/main/aiofireboggreen.txt" title="">green list</a> are least likely to interfere with browsing ✔️<br><br>⚠️ Sources in the <a href="https://raw.githubusercontent.com/KnightmareVIIVIIXC/AIO-Firebog-Blocklists/main/aiofirebogblue.txt" title="">blue list</a> could cause some sites to break ⚠️<br><br>⛔ Sources on the site with a strike through them are not recommended for use ⛔</strong></p>
+<p align="center"><strong>🔥 The <a href="https://raw.githubusercontent.com/KnightmareVIIVIIXC/AIO-Firebog-Blocklists/main/aiofirebog.txt" title="">AIO list</a> combines the green list and the blue list 🔥<br><br>✔️ Sources in the <a href="https://raw.githubusercontent.com/KnightmareVIIVIIXC/AIO-Firebog-Blocklists/main/aiofireboggreen.txt" title="">green list</a> are least likely to interfere with browsing ✔️<br><br>🔷 Sources in the <a href="https://raw.githubusercontent.com/KnightmareVIIVIIXC/AIO-Firebog-Blocklists/main/aiofirebogblue.txt" title="">blue list</a> could cause some sites to break 🔷<br><br>⛔ Sources on the site with a strike through them are not recommended for use ⛔</strong></p>

 ---